Seanmatthews/seanmatthe.ws/content/projects/lagr.md

 ---
 date: "2016-09-04T20:43:17-04:00"
-draft: true
+draft: false
 title: "LAGR"
 type: projects
+project_date: "2008-02-01"
 ---

-{{< figure src="/img/lagrrobot.jpg" >}}

-The Learning Applied to Ground Vehicles (LAGR) program aimed to push the limits of autonomous ground navigation.
-I participated in a DARPA-funded follow-on to the project where the robot performed two tasks: 1) obstacle and crowd aversion, and 2) human target following.
+The Learning Applied to Ground Vehicles (LAGR) was a DARPA program intending to push the limits of autonomous ground navigation.LAGR learned autonomous navigation through the classification of different terrain types according to an evaluation of whether they're traversible.

+Follow-on projects involved teaching the robot 1) obstacle and crowd aversion, and 2) human target following.
 Both tasks used single-scan lidar as the primary means of perception.

+{{< youtube gCLwmwPFi_g >}}